curioswati-zz/curioswati.github.io/_posts/2016-05-17-dont-give-up-till-you-get-in.md

 _**"Patience"**_.

 Open source is about *community*.
 There is a big community of people working for a common purpose.
 You find like-minded people.
 Your ideas, beliefs get accompanied and hence they get polished.
-Your understanding deepens, your views broadened.
+Your understanding deepens, your views broadens.
 _**"Community"**_.

 Last but of course not the least, you get deep knowledge of the language/platform of your choice (on the basis of which, you chose the project).